Beatriz Gil Gonzales

 Why did you choose Rochester?

 The main reason why I chose Rochester is because of the academic flexibility.
 I personally love political science, but I also wanted to have a well-rounded experience, and like in IB, challenge myself to explore more areas.
 The University of Rochester’s environment encourages you to become ”ever better” through the curriculum, allowing me, for example, to pursue a double major in political science and economics, as well as a double minor in Chinese and international relations.
-At the same time, however, Rochester knows that in order to be a well-rounded person, there needs to be more than just purely academic opportunities.
-They implement this is many ways from providing more than 250 clubs and organizations on campus to numerous volunteer opportunities in greater Rochester community.
+At the same time, however, Rochester knows that in order to be a multi-dimensional person, there needs to be more than just purely academic opportunities.
+They implement this is many ways, from providing more than 250 clubs and organizations on campus to numerous volunteer opportunities in the greater Rochester community.
 Personally, my highlight would be that I have become the President of Class Council 2019 and a senator, while I am also a member of Salseros.
-This way you can use diverse experiences to meet people, have fun and contribute to your curriculum at the same time.
+This way you can use diverse experiences to meet people, have fun, and contribute to your curriculum at the same time.